Duh-Shawn/Duh-Shawn/README.md

 ### Hi there! 👋

-My name is De'Shawn - I am a technology professional that is constantly practicing to stay up to date on the latest trends
+I'm De'Shawn, a technology professional dedicated to staying current with the latest trends through continuous learning and practice.

 Software / Systems / AppSec Engineer